Benjamin Franklin's milk punch recipe

 on the blue toolbar.

-After returning from five years in England in November 1762, Franklin saw to his duties as joint deputy postmaster general for North America during the summer of 1763 by touring the northeastern colonies.
+After returning in November 1762 from five years in England, Franklin served as joint deputy postmaster general for North America during the summer of 1763 by touring the northeastern colonies.
 He based his travels out of Boston, where he visited family and recuperated from a shoulder injury.
-Preparing to depart Boston for Philadelphia on 11 October, Benjamin Franklin wrote to James Bowdoin, taking his leave and enclosing this recipe for "Milk Punch."
+Preparing to depart Boston for Philadelphia on 11 October 1763, Benjamin Franklin wrote to James Bowdoin, taking his leave and enclosing this recipe for "Milk Punch."

 Franklin and Bowdoin corresponded for forty years, often discussing their mutual scientific interests.
 In his letter, Franklin suggested he stop at Bowdoin's door the following morning, and mentioned scientific works that he would have delivered to Bowdoin.
 Referring to the enclosed recipe, Franklin wrote, "Herewith you have the Receipt you desired."